restsharp/RestSharp/docs/v107/README.md

 var request = new RestRequest();
 ```

-Adding parameters hasn't change much, except you cannot add cookie parameters to the request.
+Adding parameters hasn't changed much, except you cannot add cookie parameters to the request.
 It's because cookies are added to the `HttpMessageHandler` cookie container, which is not accessible inside the request class.

 ```csharp
 var request = new RestRequest()